≥90% of participants will know how to comply with HIPAA regulations.

 Will Sally be violating HIPAA rules when she introduces Thomas?
 Does Sally have a duty to warn Katie about the sun?
 What actions should be taken to comply with HIPAA and protect the patient?

-While well-intentioned, Sally is breaking HIPAA privacy rules when she introduces her friend, Thomas, to her patient, Katie.
+While well-intentioned, Sally breaks HIPAA privacy rules when she introduces her friend, Thomas, to her patient, Katie.
 According to HIPAA Rules, Sally should not disclose Katie's name or PHI without Katie's permission.
-Additionally, Sally is failing to protect PHI by confronting Katie about her diagnosis in front of Thomas, and while in a public setting.
+Additionally, Sally fails to protect PHI by confronting Katie about her diagnosis in front of Thomas and in a public setting.
 Thomas does not have a need-to-know concerning Katie's PHI.
 Sally's behavior is inappropriate.

 Colleen is a CNA who works in a nursing home.
 She has been at the Hancock Nursing Home for seven years.
 She has grown fond of several of her patients.
-One patient, Mrs. Rae, had taken a turn for the worse and was not able to speak to her when she provided care today.
-In the morning nursing report, Colleen learned that Mrs. Rae had suffered a stroke.
+One patient, Mrs. Rae, had taken a turn for the worse and could not speak to her when she provided care today.
+Colleen learned that Mrs. Rae had suffered a stroke in the morning nursing report.
 Colleen knows that Mrs. Rae does not want any heroic measures.
 Colleen feels sad.

 Did Colleen do anything wrong?
 Would it be acceptable for Brady to help family members with transportation?

 CNAs often work closely with their patients to help improve their quality of life.
-Over time, attending staff may grow close to their patients; however, PHI should be protected at all times.
+Over time, attending staff may grow close to their patients; however, PHI should be protected.
 In her grief, Colleen disclosed Protected Health Information to her significant partner.
-This disclosure violated Mrs. Rae's right to confidentiality, according to HIPAA Privacy and Security rules.
+According to HIPAA Privacy and Security rules, this disclosure violated Mrs. Rae's right to confidentiality.
 CNAs should not discuss details of patient care with unauthorized persons at any time, even if no name or age is given.
 Even discussing the diagnosis or the location of treatment violates HIPAA.
 Brady's offer is kind, but he should not be helping the family.

 Several CNAs work in an intercity hospital and take the bus to work.
 One of the CNAs, Andrew, had a bad day at work.
 One of the patients spits at him.
 Andrew knows that the patient is confused.
 Still, Andrew is unhappy.
 Andrew shares the story on the bus with two people he works with.
 He shares it with two other CNAs, Lana and Sarah, who work in another building.